Series and parallel circuits

 Two-terminal components and electrical networks can be connected in series or parallel.
 The resulting electrical network will have two terminals, and itself can participate in a series or parallel topology.
 Whether a two-terminal "object" is an electrical component (e.g. a resistor) or an electrical network (e.g. resistors in series) is a matter of perspective.
-This article will use "component" to refer to a two-terminal "object" that participate in the series/parallel networks.
+This article will use "component" to refer to a two-terminal "object" that participates in the series/parallel networks.

 Components connected in series are connected along a single "electrical path", and each component has the same electric current through it, equal to the current through the network.
 The voltage across the network is equal to the sum of the voltages across each component.

 Components connected in parallel are connected along multiple paths, and each component has the same voltage across it, equal to the voltage across the network.
 The current through the network is equal to the sum of the currents through each component.

 The two preceding statements are equivalent, except for exchanging the role of voltage and current.

 A circuit composed solely of components connected in series is known as a series circuit; likewise, one connected completely in parallel is known as a parallel circuit.
 Many circuits can be analyzed as a combination of series and parallel circuits, along with other configurations.

 In a series circuit, the current that flows through each of the components is the same, and the voltage across the circuit is the sum of the individual voltage drops across each component.
 In a parallel circuit, the voltage across each of the components is the same, and the total current is the sum of the currents flowing through each component.

-Consider a very simple circuit consisting of four light bulbs and a 12-volt automotive battery.
+Consider a very simple circuit consisting of four light bulbs and a 12-volt electric battery.
 If a wire joins the battery to one bulb, to the next bulb, to the next bulb, to the next bulb, then back to the battery in one continuous loop, the bulbs are said to be in series.
 If each bulb is wired to the battery in a separate loop, the bulbs are said to be in parallel.
 If the four light bulbs are connected in series, the same current flows through all of them and the voltage drop is 3 volts across each bulb, which may not be sufficient to make them glow.
 If the light bulbs are connected in parallel, the currents through the light bulbs combine to form the current in the battery, while the voltage drop is 12 volts across each bulb and they all glow.

 In a series circuit, every device must function for the circuit to be complete.
 If one bulb burns out in a series circuit, the entire circuit is broken.
 In parallel circuits, each light bulb has its own circuit, so all but one light could be burned out, and the last one will still function.